rundtjan/Serverless-data-parser-tool-for-project-proposals/serverless-api/README.md

 # Serverless API for Azure Functions

 This is a serverless API that responds to slash commands from Slack at the endpoint /api/slashParse and which returns the result from api/parseResult.
+Needs Node 14.xx in order to function, newer versions of Node will throw an error.
 You will need to add a local.settings.json, not included because it is somewhat similar to an .env-file.
 It should contain:
 ```
 {